Skip to content

 Speed is a revenue line, not a vanity metric

-Google’s Core Web Vitals set a clear bar: Largest Contentful Paint under 2.5 seconds, plus stable layout and fast interaction.
+Google’s Core Web Vitals set a clear bar.
+Per Google’s web.dev guidance (updated October 2024): “LCP should occur within 2.5 seconds of when the page first starts loading” — alongside interaction response within 200 milliseconds (INP) and layout shift under 0.1 (CLS), measured at the 75th percentile of real page loads.
 Senior-market visitors frequently arrive on older phones over weaker connections, so a heavy template that paints in five seconds bleeds the exact prospects you paid to reach.

 We build for sub-2.5-second LCP on mobile because every second of delay quietly raises your cost per lead.
-On our own book, leads run around ~$7.40 cost per lead with roughly a ~1-in-6 agent close rate across 17 live campaigns — speed and clean capture are part of why those numbers hold.
+We run our own final-expense and senior-market lead operation, so these sites are built against live-campaign economics, not theory.
+Speed and clean capture are a big part of keeping that acquisition cost down.

 Mobile, accessibility, and conversion